-Objective 1.
-By fiscal year 2012 sixty percent of the children exiting foster/kinship care through reunification do so within 12 months.

-- Objective 2.
-By fiscal year 2012, eighteen percent of children exiting foster/kinship care through adoption do so within 24 months. - Objective 3.
-By fiscal year 2012, no more than 9 percent of children who exit out-of-home care to reunification with their family of origin will re-enter out-of-home care within 12 months. - Objective 4.
-By fiscal year 2012, 85.9 percent or more of foster/kinship care children who have been in foster care less than 12 months from the time of the latest removal will have no more than two placement settings. - Goal # 2: Children served by the Department are safe from abuse and neglect. - Objective 1.
-By fiscal year 2012, 94.6 per cent of victims of maltreatment will have no repeat occurrences within 6 months of the first occurrence. - Objective 2.
-By fiscal year 2012, 99.7 of children in foster and kinship care will not be victims of abuse or neglect where the perpetrator is the foster parent or kinship caregiver while in care. - Goal # 3.
-Individuals served by adult services are safe from abuse (including neglect, self neglect and exploitation). - Objective 1.
-For fiscal year 2012, 98.3 percent of adult abuse cases will have no recurrence in six months. - Goal #4: Individuals served by Adult Services achieve their maximum level of independence. - Objective 1.
-For fiscal year 2012, 98.5 percent of elderly and disabled served by adult services are living at their maximum level of independence in the community. - Goal #5: Provide effective customer service in local departments of social services. - Objective 1.
-By fiscal year 2012, 80 percent of respondents to the statewide customer survey will indicate their families are better able to take care of themselves due to services provided by local departments of social services. - 2.
+- Objective 1.
+By fiscal year 2015, 60 percent of the children exiting foster/kinship care through reunification do so within 12 months. - Objective 2.
+By fiscal year 2015, 25 percent of children exiting foster/kinship care through adoption do so within 24 months. - Objective 3.
+By fiscal year 2015, no more than 12 percent of children who exit out-ofhome care to reunification with their family of origin will re-enter out-ofhome care within 12 months. - Objective 4.
+By fiscal year 2015, 85.9 percent or more of foster/kinship care children who have been in foster care less than 12 months from the time of the latest removal will have no more than two placement settings.

+Goal # 2: Children served by the Department are safe from abuse and neglect.

+- Objective 1.
+By fiscal year 2015, 97.0 percent of victims of maltreatment will have no repeat occurrences within 6 months of the first occurrence. - Objective 2.
+By fiscal year 2015, 99.68 percent of children in foster and kinship care will not be victims of abuse or neglect where the perpetrator is the foster parent or kinship caregiver, or facility staff while in care. - Goal # 3.
+Individuals served by adult services are safe from abuse (including neglect, self-neglect and exploitation). - Objective 1.
+For fiscal year 2015, 97.8 percent of adult abuse cases will have no recurrence in six months.

+Goal #4: Individuals served by Adult Services achieve their maximum level of independence.

+- Objective 1.
+For fiscal year 2015, 98.65 percent of elderly and disabled served by adult services are living at their maximum level of independence in the community. - 2.
 State Offices/Departments - (a) State entities receiving support from block grant funding;

-Social Services Block Grant funds pay for staff in local departments of social services to deliver a broad range of social services.
-These departments are in all jurisdictions in Maryland.
-The names and location of these twenty four departments are as follows:
+Social Services Block Grant funds pay for local department of social services staff to deliver a broad range of social services.
+These local departments are located in all twenty-four of Maryland's jurisdictions as follows:

-Allegany County Department of Social Services 1 Frederick Street Cumberland MD 21501-1420
+Allegany County Department of Social Services 1 Frederick Street Cumberland, Maryland 21502

-Anne Arundel County Department of Social Services 80 West Street Annapolis MD 21401-1787
+Anne Arundel County Department of Social Services 80 West Street Annapolis, Maryland 21401

-Baltimore City Department of Social Services 1510 Guilford Avenue Baltimore MD 21201-2882
+Baltimore City Department of Social Services 1910 North Broadway Baltimore, Maryland 21213

-Baltimore County Department of Social Services Drumcastle Government Center 6401 York Road Baltimore MD 21212
+Baltimore County Department of Social Services Drumcastle Government Center 6401 York Road Baltimore, Maryland 21212

-Calvert County Department of Social Services 200 Duke Street Prince Frederick MD 20678

-Caroline County Department of Social Services 207 South Third Street Denton MD 21629
+Calvert County Department of Social Services 200 Duke Street Prince Frederick, Maryland 20678 Caroline County Department of Social Services 207 South Third Street Denton, Maryland 21629

-Carroll County Department of Social Services 1232 Tech Court Westminster MD 21157
+Carroll County Department of Social Services 1232 Tech Court Westminster, Maryland 21157

-Cecil County Department of Social Services 170 East Main Street Elkton MD 21922-1160
+Cecil County Department of Social Services Elkton District Court/Multi-Service Building 170 East Main Street Elkton, Maryland 21921

-Charles County 200 Kent Avenue La Plata MD 20646
+Charles County Department of Social Services 200 Kent Avenue La Plata, Maryland 20646

-Dorchester County Department of Social Services 627 Race Street Cambridge MD 21613 Frederick County Department of Social Services 100 East All Saints Street Frederick MD 21701
+Dorchester County Department of Social Services 627 Race Street Cambridge, Maryland 21613

+Frederick County Department of Social Services 100 East All Saints Street Frederick, Maryland 21701

-Garrett County Department of Social Services 12578 Garrett Highway Oakland MD 21550
+Garrett County Department of Social Services 12578 Garrett Highway Oakland, Maryland 21550

-Harford County Department of Social Services 2 South Bond Street Bel Air MD 21014
+Harford County Department of Social Services 2 South Bond Street, Suite 300 Bel Air, Maryland 21014

-Howard County Department of Social Services 7121 Columbia Gateway Drive Columbia MD 21046
+Howard County Department of Social Services 7121 Columbia Gateway Drive Columbia, Maryland 21046

-Kent County Department of Social Services 350 High Street Chestertown MD 21620
+Kent County Department of Social Services 350 High Street P.O.
+Box 670 Chestertown, Maryland 21620

-Montgomery County Health and Human Services 1301 Picard Drive Rockville MD 20850
+Montgomery County Health and Human Services 401 Hungerford Drive, 5th Floor Rockville, Maryland 20850

-Prince George's County Department of Social Services 805 Brightseat Road Landover MD 20785
+Prince George's County Department of Social Services 805 Brightseat Road Landover, Maryland 20785

-Queen Anne's County Department of Social Services 125 Comet Drive Centreville MD MD 21617
+Queen Anne's County Department of Social Services

+125 Comet Drive Centreville, Maryland 21617